Skip to content

 Spatial Discretization

-• Spectral accuracy for smooth solutions
+• 3 - Spectral (Fourier collocation) (default): Exponential accuracy for smooth solutions

 Time Integration